 Ratings are canonical within a silo.
-Its own parameters judge each region, grape, and style.
-There could be a 90 point wine in A Napa Cabernet Sauvignon selection, one for a Blanc de Blanc Champagne and another for an Amarone.
+Wines are judged according to region, grape, and style.
+There could be a 90-point wine in A Napa Cabernet Sauvignon selection, one for a Blanc de Blanc Champagne, and another for an Amarone.
 The rating means something different in each of those cases.

 Wine Ratings Overview

-Wine reviewers rank wines on the following scale, emphasizing the balance, length, complexity, and intensity of the wine.
+Wine reviewers rank wines on the following scale, emphasizing the wine’s balance, length, complexity, and intensity.

 - Classic 98-100: The pinnacle of quality.